Napolitain/napolitain.github.io/PRD.md

 - **Success criteria**: Content is immediately readable, animation enhances without delaying, CTA is obvious

 ### Skills Display
-- **Functionality**: Visual representation of technical skills and proficiencies
+- **Functionality**: Dynamically extract and display technical skills from GitHub repositories and cv-overleaf repo
-- **Purpose**: Quick overview of technical capabilities for recruiters and collaborators
+- **Purpose**: Automated, accurate skill representation based on actual work and resume
-- **Trigger**: Scroll into view
+- **Trigger**: On page load (async)
-- **Progression**: User scrolls → Section enters viewport → Skills animate in with icons → Organized by category
+- **Progression**: Load page → Fetch all repos from GitHub → Fetch CV repo contents → Extract skills using LLM from CV text → Extract languages and topics from repos → Combine and deduplicate skills → Categorize skills using LLM → Display organized by category with icons
-- **Success criteria**: Skills are scannable, categorized logically, visually appealing
+- **Success criteria**: Skills accurately reflect CV and repo data, properly categorized (Languages, Frontend, Backend, Tools, Other), no duplicates, loading states shown, graceful fallback to default skills on error

 ### Contact Section
 - **Functionality**: Provide ways to get in touch (GitHub, email, LinkedIn, etc.)